 Go to Image > Trim and trim the canvas based on transparent pixels.

-Go to Brick Wall layer and make a selection using the Rectangular Marquee Tool.
+Go to the Brick Wall layer and make a selection using the Rectangular Marquee Tool.
 Press Control-C to make a Copy of the selection.

-Go back to the Brick Effect layer and on the Channels tab click on the eye icon next to the Brick Effect Mask to make it visible.
+Go back to the Brick Effect layer and, on the Channels tab, click on the eye icon next to the Brick Effect Mask to make it visible.
 Press Control-V to Paste the selection in this mask.

 Return to the Layers tab and press Control-D to Deselect.
 Also click on the Brick Effect Layer Thumbnail.